dropbox/dropbox-sdk-java/RELEASING.md

 ## Preparing For Next Snapshot
  1. Checkout the latest code from `main` into a new branch.
  2. Update the top level [gradle.properties](gradle.properties) to the next `-SNAPSHOT` version.
- 3. Update [DbxSdkVersion.java](DbxSdkVersion.java) to the next `-SNAPSHOT` version.
- 4. `git commit -am "Prepare next development version"`
+ 3. `git commit -am "Prepare next development version"`
- 5. Create a PR with this commit and merge it.
+ 4. Create a PR with this commit and merge it.

 ## Creating the Release on GitHub and Upload Artifacts
  1. [Create a GitHub release](https://github.com/dropbox/dropbox-sdk-java/releases) with the title from the `vX.Y.Z` tag.
 Attach the sdk, -javadoc, and -sources .jar files that were [published to Maven Central](https://repo1.maven.org/maven2/com/dropbox/core/dropbox-core-sdk/).